 If you’re going from Mexico City to the Magical Town, you must travel 335 km northeast by the federal Highway 132D.

 Papantla, Veracruz, has a tropical climate due to its latitude and low altitude, only 191 meters above sea level.

 The average annual temperature is 24° C, which rises to 26 to 28° C in the hottest period (April to September), although it can sometimes go above 32° C.

 The coolest months are December, January, and February when temperatures drop to around 15° C (59° F).

 Papantla receives 1,200 mm of rain annually, most falling in June-October.

 This Magical Town stands out for its religious buildings, monuments, murals, and traditions surrounding the dance of the voladores (the flyers) and the cultivation of vanilla.

 Among the buildings is the Temple of Our Lady of the Assumption, the Church of Christ the King, the Municipal Palace, and the Israel C. Tellez Park.

-Papantla also stands out for its murals and artistic monuments, among which stand out the sculptural mural Homage to the Totonaca Culture and the Monument to the Flyer, whose dance is the pre-Hispanic symbol of the town.
+Papantla stands out for its murals and artistic monuments, among which the sculptural mural Homage to the Totonaca Culture and the Monument to the Flyer, whose dance is the pre-Hispanic symbol of the town.

 The archaeological zone of El Tajin is one of the most important legacies of the Totonaca civilization.
-The aromatic Papantla vanilla is protected by a denomination of origin.
+A denomination of origin protects the aromatic Papantla vanilla.

 Parish of Nuestra Señora de la Asunción